-- All staff in schools, both teaching and non-teaching staff, have a responsibility to share relevant information about the protection of children with other professionals, particularly the investigative agencies (Children's Services and the Police). - Staff/volunteers who receive information about children and their families in the course of their work should share that information only within appropriate professional contexts.
+- All staff in schools, both teaching and non-teaching staff, have a responsibility to share relevant information about the protection of children with other professionals, particularly the investigative agencies. - Staff/volunteers who receive information about children and their families in the course of their work should share that information only within appropriate professional contexts.